superlabs-gr/gpjet/README.md

 Learning of E-Jet Printing Dynamics with Physics-Informed Gaussian Processes

 ## GPJet Code
-Learn how to set up the environment, run and use the code: [HERE](code/README.md)
+Learn how to set up the environment, run and use the code: [HERE](code/)

+To run the GPJet framework download or clone the github repo and install packages as referred at `gpjet.yml`

+Otherwise, open anaconda prompt and run:

+`conda env create --file gpjet.yml`

 ## Part I: Computer Vision Module